“My Friends Think I’m Funny” – Is That Enough to Become a Comedian?

 That established personal connection is simply NOT there initially with a general public audience as a comedian.

-3. Conversations with friends that generate laughter usually contain direct or indirect references to information, events, shared experiences, etc. that need little explanation or requires little, if any set-up to cause the laughter to occur when the “punchlines” are delivered.
+Conversations with friends that generate laughter usually contain direct or indirect references to information, events, shared experiences, etc., that need little explanation or require little, if any, setup to cause the laughter to occur when the “punchlines” are delivered.

 Such is not the case with a general public comedy audience.
 In other words…

-You need to be able to provide information, details, observations, experiences, etc. that a audience of strangers can relate to and appreciate WITHOUT any foreknowledge unlike with friends, family or coworkers.
+You need to be able to provide information, details, observations, experiences, etc., that an audience of strangers can relate to and appreciate WITHOUT any foreknowledge, unlike with friends, family, or coworkers.

 I have said for years that one of the best indicators of an individual’s overall comedic ability doesn’t necessarily involve interactions with friends or family that generate laughter, but interactions with people who are merely strangers and acquaintances whose paths are crossed in everyday life.